zeryabkhan91/schema_extractor/README.md

 # schema_extractor
-A Django based test task for extracting database schema info
+A Python-based REST API for database schema extraction using Django and PostgreSQL.